 Cons: This toddler reins backpack may be hard to wash, as with stuffed animals in general.
 The rein is quite short and may not be ideal for very young children in terms of height difference.

-Best Wrist Strap/Rein
+Best Wrist Strap/Rein for toddler safety

 Our Top Pick: Blisstime Anti Lost Wrist Link Safety Wrist Link

-The Blisstime Anti-Lost Wrist Link is easy to wear, simple to adjust, and the connecting rein is made of stainless steel wire encased in plastic.
+The Blisstime Anti-Lost Wrist Link is easy to wear, and simple to adjust, and the connecting rein is made of stainless steel wire encased in plastic.
 The durable construction eases our fears of getting separated in a crowded area, and it also provides your child with a reasonable amount of freedom.

 - Shrinking rein extends to almost 5 ft

 - Child’s wrist strap can be adjusted up to 5.5 inches

 - Soft double layers of hook and loop